RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/18-JOB.md

 <sup>15</sup> The eye also of the adulterer waiteth for the twilight, saying, No eye shall see me: and disguiseth [his] face.
 <sup>16</sup> In the dark they dig through houses, [which] they had marked for themselves in the daytime: they know not the light.
 <sup>17</sup> For the morning [is] to them even as the shadow of death: if [one] know [them, they are in] the terrors of the shadow of death.
-<sup>18</sup> He [is] swift as the waters ; their portion is cursed in the earth: he beholdeth not the way of the vineyards.
+<sup>18</sup> He [is] swift as the waters; their portion is cursed in the earth: he beholdeth not the way of the vineyards.
 <sup>19</sup> Drought and heat consume the snow waters: [so doth] the grave [those which] have sinned.
 <sup>20</sup> The womb shall forget him; the worm shall feed sweetly on him; he shall be no more remembered; and wickedness shall be broken as a tree.
 <sup>21</sup> He evil entreateth the barren [that] beareth not: and doeth not good to the widow.